Jbetts05/Jbetts05/README.md

 </h3>

 <h3 align="left">
-I'm a Delivery Data Scientist 📊
+I'm a Data Scientist 📊
 </h2>

 I am a recent graduate hire at Microsoft and I'm currently learning all things Data Science!